KieranJeffreySmart/lion-rescue-services/README.md

 Increasing the chance of a Lions survival by 200%

 ## Results of EventStorming:
-**_NOTE:_** The model is a "work in progress" as I discover more about the application through implementation i might return to this model to update it before making large changes
+**_NOTE:_** The model is a "work in progress" as I discover more about the application through implementation I might return to this model to update it before making large changes

 ### The Model
 ![image](MakeAnOfferBusinessProcess-Model.jpg)